markwhiite/Active-Directory/README.md

 **Purpose**
-- The goal of this project is to gain hands-on experience with **Active Directory Domain Services (AD DS)** by building a domain environment in a virtual lab.
+- The goal of this project is to gain hands-on experience with **Active Directory Domain Services (AD DS), Entra ID, Microsoft Intune** by building a domain environment in a virtual lab.
 I set up a **Windows Server Domain Controller** to manage users, groups, and policies, and connected Windows client machines to the domain.
 This project gave me practical experience with authentication, DNS/DHCP configuration, and group policy management in a simulated enterprise network.

 **Tools Used**
 - VirtualBox